marchdf/book-list/data/unread_books.md

 Covey | Seven habits of highly effective people
 Junot Diaz | The Brief Wondrous Life of Oscar Wao Charles Dickens | Dombey and Son
+Anthony Doerr | All The Light We Cannot See
 George Eliot | Adam Bede
 Faulkner | The Sound and the Fury
 Ford Maddox Ford | The Good Soldier